gh-cli-for-education/gh-ai/src/templates/extension-system.md

 <name>:
 The user will write the file name here, make sure to add the default
-{{languageSettings.language}} extension in case the user forgets to write it.
+{{extension.languageSettings.language}} extension in case the user forgets to write it.
 </name>

 <description>